Home Business & Other LaTeX Cookbook - Second Edition

 Finally, the main document ends with the back matter:

-The command \appendix resets the sectioning counters and changes them to alphabetic numbering, that is, the following chapters will be numbered A, B, and so on.
-Like in the front matter, the parts of the appendix are divided into several files.
+The \appendix command resets the sectioning counters and changes to alphabetic numbering; the following chapters will be numbered by A, B, and so on.
+As with the front matter, the appendix parts are divided into several files.

-Let's take a look at the configuration file.
-Open the classicthesis-config.tex file.
-The whole thing would take too much space in the book, so let's just take a look at some sample lines:
+Let’s take a look at the configuration file.
+Open classicthesis-config.tex.
+It would take too much space in the book, so let’s just see some sample lines:

 Here, you can fill in your own data.
 Besides being printed on the title page, this data will be used as metadata for the generated PDF document.
-There are more supported macros here, such as \mySubtitle, \myProf, and many more.
-The \xspace takes care of proper spacing after such a macro; that is, it inserts a space when there's no punctuation mark following it.
+There are more supported macros at this place, such as \mySubtitle, \myProf, and many more.
+The \xspace command takes care of proper spacing after such a macro, inserting a space when there’s no punctuation mark following it.

 There’s more...

 As mentioned, this template contains design decisions inspired by the book The Elements of Typographical Style by Robert Bringhurst.
-The most notable design decisions are as follows:
+The most notable are as follows:

-• It doesn't use bold fonts, but rather uses small caps or italics elegantly to emphasize what's important.
+• It doesn’t use bold fonts – small caps or italics elegantly emphasize what’s important.

-• The text body is not very wide and this allows it to be read comfortably without needing the eyes to jump too far from the end of the line to the beginning of the next line.
+• The text body is not very wide, allowing reading comfortably without the eyes jumping too wide from the right back to the left.
 So, we have wide margins, which can be used for notes.

 • The table of contents is not stretched to get right-aligned page numbers.
-To quote the author, "Is your reader interested in the page number or does she/he want to sum the numbers up?".
-That's why the page number follows the title.
+To quote the author: “Is your reader interested in the page number, or does she want to sum the numbers up?”
+That’s why the page number follows the title.

 Explore the classicthesis-config.tex file further to make modifications.
-Like in the previous recipe, we apply document-wide changes within the preamble, and here, we do it in this file.
+As in the previous recipe, we apply document-wide changes within the preamble; this file is the place for doing it.

 Getting a right-justified table of contents